sarah32-code/Irecipe/README.md

 - As a user, I want to be able to register and log in.
+- As a user, I want to be able to update my inforamtion and reset my password
 - As a user, I want to be able to search for a Technical problem.
 - As a user, I want to be able to add solutions
 - As a user, I want to choose my device type